 This is an idea wholly incompatible with libertarianism which bases all things on the principle of non-aggression.
 Attempting to justify such a mongrel idea under the banner of libertarianism is a gross insult to all actual libertarians, of which Matthew Zwolinski is most certainly not!

-Unless otherwise expressly stated, this work is licensed under a Creative Commons Attribution 4.0 International License.
+Unless otherwise expressly stated, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.